ans-group/cli/README.md

 ## Output Formatting

-The output of all commands is determined by a single global flag `--format` / `-f`.
+The output of all commands is determined by a single global flag `--output` / `-o`.
-In additional to format, there are several format modifier flags which are explained below.
+In addition to output, there are several output modifier flags which are explained below.

 ### Table (Default)

-The default output format for the CLI is `Table`, which will be used when the `--format` flag is `table` or unspecified:
+The default output format for the CLI is `Table`, which will be used when the value of the `--output` flag is `table` or unspecified:

 ```